BartyPitt/RoboticsProject/docs/overview.rst

 Game Loop Breakdown
 -------------------

-For the actual demonstration, we did not have the Computer Vision element of the project linked up to the column input, due to an issue with ROS Networking, so ``visionworking = False``.
+For the actual demonstration, the Computer Vision element of the project was not linked up to the column input, due to an issue with ROS Networking, so ``visionworking = False``.
-This meant that someone was required to manually type in the column input for the human player's turn (however, we did cross-reference & verify this with the OpenCV output, to simulate a working system).
+This meant that someone was required to manually type in the column input for the human player's turn (however, this was cross-referenced & verified against the OpenCV output, to simulate a working system).

 To avoid the whole loop crashing in the event of a mistyped entry, the input needed to be sanitised: